iocave/customize-ui/README.md

 ## How does it work

-Customize UI relies in the [Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) to inject custom javascript in VSCode.
+Customize UI relies on the [Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) to inject custom javascript in VSCode.
 After installation you should be prompted to enable Monkey Patch.
 You can always trigger this manually by invoking the "Enable Monkey Patch" command.